-Cinnamomn spice is made by cutting the stems of cinnamon trees and extracting the oily inner bark.
+Cinnamon spice is made by cutting the stems of cinnamon trees and extracting the oily inner bark.
 Cinnamaldehyde, a compound that is plentiful in the bark, is what gives cinnamon its rich smell and potential health benefits.
 Cinnamon has been used around the world for many centuries because of its medicinal properties.
 In particular, it is widely used in traditional Chinese medicine.

 Types of cinnamon:

 A little-known fact is that there are actually two types of cinnamon – Ceylon and Cassia.
 Ceylon cinnamon is what is referred to as ‘true cinnamon.’
-It comes from the cinnamomum verum tree, found in Sri Lanka and Southern India.
+It comes from the Cinnamomum Verum tree, found in Sri Lanka and Southern India.
 The bark has soft layers resulting in a more desirable quality and texture.
 Ceylon cinnamon has a delicate, sweet flavour that can be used to add mild flavour to a variety of dishes.
 However, it's not as widely available as Cassia cinnamon, and probably not what you have in your kitchen cupboard.
 Check out your local health food store to get your hands on some.

 Cassia cinnamon is far more common and can be easily found in all grocery stores.
-It comes from the cinnamomum cassia tree and is found in Southern China.
+It comes from the Cinnamomum Cassia tree and is found in Southern China.
 The bark has a rough texture that results in a poorer quality and less desirable spice.
 Cassia cinnamon is rich in the compound ‘coumarin’, which can be dangerous in amounts exceeding one teaspoon per day.